- Select

 What is GBL?

-GBL, or Gamma-Butyrolactone, is a chemical primarily used in industrial cleaners and solvents.
+GBL, or Gamma-Butyrolactone, is a chemical primarily used in industrial cleaners and solvents and is often referred to as a GBL drug when misused recreationally.
 When ingested, GBL is converted in the body into Gamma-Hydroxybutyrate (GHB), which affects the central nervous system, leading to relaxation and drowsiness.
-The euphoric and calming effects make GBL a popular substance for abuse, but the margin between a dose that feels pleasant and one that causes severe harm is very narrow.
+The euphoric and calming effects make GBL a popular substance for abuse, and repeated misuse of the GBL drug can quickly lead to GBL addiction, particularly because the margin between a dose that feels pleasant and one that causes severe harm is very narrow.

 GBL’s clear, odourless nature makes it a common choice for “date rape” drugs.
 It can be easily mixed into drinks, causing the person to become drowsy or unconscious, thus increasing vulnerability to assault.